Project-Herophilus/Project-Herophilus-Assets/Platform-Content/Technical/EndUserSetup.md

 ### Java JDK
 Java is what everything is developed in.
 While we list JDK 8 SDK you can run a Java SDKs from version 8, 11, 13,14 and 15.
-We have leveraged all these JDKs and been able to build, compile and run the code within the community leveraging iDaaS.
+We have leveraged all these JDKs and been able to build, compile and run the code within the community leveraging Healthcare Data Foundation (HDF).
 <br>
 We always recommend to consult upstream technologies to ensure these products are certified and will run beyond a developer machine.
 We have also seen some tweaks needed in POM files for